caseykulm/retrofit-graphql/README.md

 Suggest using this as is, but if you want to make your own that's not a problem either.
 The QueryContainerBuilder is used as follows:

-_Given a .graphql files such as the following:_
+_Given a .graphql file such as the following:_

 ```graphql
 query Trending($type: FeedType!, $offset: Int, $limit: Int) {